Welcome to the N.H.K.: Media

-Novel
+Novels

-Welcome to the N.H.K. is a 192-page novel written by Tatsuhiko Takimoto, with the cover drawn by Yoshitoshi ABe of Serial Experiments Lain fame.
-The novel was first published on January 28, 2002 in Japan by Kadokawa Shoten, and the bunko edition was published in 2005.
+Welcome to the N.H.K. is a 192-page novel written by Tatsuhiko Takimoto, with the cover drawn by Yoshitoshi Abe.
+It was first serialized on the website “Boiled Eggs Online” from January 29 to April 16, 2001 and then published as a novel on January 28, 2002 in Japan by Kadokawa Shoten, with a bunko edition following in 2005.
+A sequel novel titled the Rebuild of Welcome to the NHK was released over 2021 through 2024, comprising six chapters.

 Manga

 The manga series is illustrated by manga author Kendi Oiwa.
 It was serialized in Kadokawa Shoten's manga magazine Shōnen Ace between December 26, 2003 and May 26, 2007.
 The manga's forty chapters have been collected into eight bound volumes released in Japan.
 Tokyopop licensed the manga for release in English, and the first volume was published on October 10, 2006.
 The manga version diverges from the original version later in the story.
 After Tokyopop's license expired, Viz Media picked up the series in 2015.

 In November 2005, the limited edition of the fourth Japanese volume was published with a Misaki figurine which caused sales of the manga to skyrocket, and was once ranked third at Japan's Amazon website in terms of sales.
 The limited edition of the sixth volume, released in November 2006 in Japan, included the hard copy of the bishōjo game from the manga, True World: Shinjitsu no Sekai.
 The game was authored by Tatsuhiko Takimoto, the characters designed by Kendi Oiwa and produced by Circus (famous for D.C.: Da Capo).
-The limited edition of the eighth volume included a diploma signifying graduation from being a hikikomori.
+The limited edition of the eighth volume included a postcard featuring Misaki congratulating the recipient for graduating from being a hikikomori.
+The manga volume included with limited edition of the 8th volume is unchanged save for the inclusion of the postcard.